-The document is set out as follows: It
+The document is set out as follows:

-- identifies and discusses the key challenges noted by election stakeholders since the 2012 elections; - pinpoints the broad strategies that civil society actors have used to address the challenges identified in elections since 2012; - captures examples of what interventions have worked so far; - summarizes the key lessons learnt from the implementation of the STAR-Ghana supported projects since 2012; - notes emerging issues and new opportunities for improving on future interventions and - lists several recommendations.
+It identifies and discusses the key challenges noted by election stakeholders since the 2012 elections;

+pinpoints the broad strategies that civil society actors have used to address the challenges identified in elections since 2012;

+captures examples of what interventions have worked so far; summarizes the key lessons learnt from the implementation of the STAR-Ghana supported projects since 2012;
-2. Key Challenges in Elections Since 2012

-The elections value chain in Ghana begins with a voter registration exercise, which includes the re-demarcation of electoral constituencies.
+notes emerging issues and new opportunities for improving on future interventions and lists several recommendations.

+2.0 KEY CHALLENGES IN ELECTIONS IN GHANA SINCE 2012

 That exercise is followed by the electoral campaign period, voting, counting, and tallying of votes, the declaration of results as well as election dispute adjudication.
 These processes are underpinned by the assumption that the electoral management body, the Electoral Commission of Ghana (EC), is properly set up to manage the election processes creditably and effectively.
 Thus, in noting the key election issues that have concerned stakeholders since 2012, concerns about the credibility and effectiveness of the Electoral Commission must be considered.
 Other cross-cutting issues around the inclusion of marginalized groups, election peace and security should also be noted.
 The plethora of issues raised about elections in Ghana since 2012 is captured in table form in Appendix A. In this section a few lingering electoral concerns are highlighted.
 Additionally, electoral issues raised in 2012 that were addressed in the 2016 elections are also pointed out.